lguilhermefl/star-uais-api/README.md

 # Star Uais API

-Front-end for the [Star Uais](https://github.com/lguilhermefl/star-uais-front) project
+This is an API built for the [front-end Star Uais project](https://github.com/lguilhermefl/star-uais-front)

 ## Getting started